fmanea/ConnextRouterTrack/submissions/YUUNO46.md

-Feedback: Good-working testnet, everything was great.
-All operations passed without any problem.
-Interface is very intuitive and I found no errors there.
-Waiting for next stage of this perspective project

 2. Choose the activity which you intend to work on over the course of the program

     I will make a medium guide for others in TH language. or clip video maybe.

 3. Answer questions and help others to run router in this Discord channel I help with my community to run the router test.
-I will extend it later sir!
+I will extend it later :)